 - 1. Chandu has so much interest in English that he reads one book a week. - 2.
 He has many friends in school.

-V. Study the table of marks secured by students of class X in English carefully.
+V. Study the table of marks secured by students in class X carefully.
 The minimum marks required to pass is 35.